suparna-khamaru/applitools_hackathon_submission/README.md

 ### 3. Test Data management

 - #### Common Elements
-  Consists of all common strings used in test framework across modern & traditional tests
+  Consists of all the expected common strings used in test framework across modern & traditional tests

 - #### Common Driver Functions
-  Consists of all driver command calls with webpage identifiers
+  Consists of all the commonly used selenium web driver command calls with webpage identifiers

 ### 4. Set up